linkedin/eyeglass/README.md

 * `cssDir` - Required.
 The directory where CSS files should be written relative to the build output directory.
+* `renderSync` - Force sass rendering to use node-sass's synchronous rendering.
+Defaults to `false`.
 * `fullException` - When set to true, instead of generating a build error, the css output file will be written such that it displays a compilation failure in the browser.
 This is useful during development